 Ruth Currie – firstname.lastname@example.org

-In Year 1 we are working with the following partners:
+We worked with the following partners:

 THAMES – Tower Hamlets Arts & Music Education Service